Property Management Blog

 What is the Goal of the Fair Housing Act?

 There is both a state and federal Fair Housing Act.
 Protections exist at both federal and state levels.
-In North Carolina, the protected classes are race, color, religion, national origin, sex, disabilities, and familial status (i.e. having children or not).
+In North Carolina, the protected housing classes are race, color, religion, national origin, sex, disabilities, and familial status (i.e. having children or not).

 What Types of Properties Does the North Carolina Fair Housing Act Cover?